binfwizard/Nexflow_Genomics_Pipeline/README.md

 A Nextflow pipeline for downloading, cleaning, assembling, and annotating raw paired-end Illumina reads.
 This workflow is optimized for bacterial genome annotation with Prokka.

-This pipeline was created for the Workflow exercise in **BIOL7210**.
+This pipeline was created for the "Workflow" exercise in **BIOL7210**.

 ## 📂 Test Data